psiri/nixos-config/README.md

    1. ```sops.defaultSopsFile = "${builtins.toString inputs.private-secrets}/secrets.yaml";```
       1. For a working reference example, refer to: [hosts/fw16-nix/default.nix](./hosts/fw16-nix/default.nix#L61-L68)
    * **Note:** When building for the first time, you will be prompted for authentication to the private repo.
 While you can use basic authentication, a PAT is recommended.
 Alternatively, you can also clone using SSH.

+## Impermanence

+This section describes how to enable impermanence.

+[Impermanence](https://github.com/nix-community/impermanence) is a NixOS flake which aims to make your system (_almost_ completely) ephemeral.
+Impermanence is implemented in conjunction with a means of wiping or "rolling back" your system configuration such that all files and directories you don't explicitly declare as "persistent" are wiped out every reboot.
+   * :notebook: The method by which the deletion or rollback happens depends on your filesystem and hardware configuration.
+In the examples contained within this repo, ZFS snapshot rollbacks are utilized to return the root dataset back to its initial (pristine) state.

+#### Setup

 ## Credits